Gennie DeWeese: Art style

 Gennie DeWeese's early work is characterized by thick brushwork and domestic subjects.
 Later in her career, she moved toward landscapes and non-objective abstractions.
 DeWeese was known for her landscape paintings and woodblock prints.
 She and her husband were credited with “bringing modernism and non-objective expressionism” to Montana and other regions of the West.
 The subjects of her early work were primarily landscapes and her family, including her children.

 After moving to the Cottonwood Canyon in 1965, DeWeese began creating contemporary non-objective work.
 She moved from the oils and ink sketches that she had used previously and began utilizing new mediums, including cattle markers, pigment sticks, and paint sticks to create new modernist work based on the landscapes around her.
 DeWeese also expanded into creating giant scrolls rather than traditional canvases as well as working in wood-cut printmaking, monoprints and lithographs.

 Personal life

 In 1946, Gennie married Robert “Bob” DeWeese.
 In 1947, Gennie gave birth to the couple’s first child, Cathie, in Iowa City.
 Their second child, Jan, was born in Columbus, Ohio in 1948.
 Bob had accepted a position at Texas Tech in Lubbock Texas, with Gennie and the two children joining him after Jan was born.
-In 1949 the couple moved to Bozeman, they had three more children: Gretchen, Tina, and Josh.
+In 1949, the couple moved to Bozeman, where they had three more children: Gretchen, Tina, and Josh.

 In 1965, the DeWeeses purchased land in Cottonwood Canyon and built a house.
 In 1977, DeWeese and her husband made their Bozeman home into a gallery, where they exhibited work by local artists.
 The house became a meeting place for the Montana art and intellectual community, including Robert Pirsig, author of Zen and the Art of Motorcycle Maintenance.